jlee92603/jlee92603.github.io/index.md

                 <p> Pursuring a Bachelor of Science in Engineering Degree <br/> Biomedical Engineering Major <br/> Computer Science Minor <br/> Expected Graduation: May 2025 <br/> GPA: 4.0 </p>
             </div>
             <div><h1> Korea Advanced Institute of Science and Technology (KAIST) </h1>
                 <p> Studied abroad as a science engineering student during the Fall of 2022 in South Korea at KAIST.
-Developed an ability to quickly adapt into new environment and gained new cross cultural perspectives.
-Embraced and overcame diverse international challenges and gained a global network. </p>
+Developed an ability to adapt quickly and gained new cross cultural perspectives. </p>
             </div>
         </div>
         <div class="slides">
             <div><h2 style="color: #FFFFFF"> CAREER </h2></div>
             <div><h1> DAVID WILSON RESEARCH LAB </h1>
                 <p> Currently working as a research assistant for a medical imaging and machine learning lab.
-Worked with Python to perform data analysis on CT DICOM images and applied machine learning algorithms and models on real data sets to train models. <br/> February 2023 - Current </p>
+Worked with Python to perform data analysis on CT DICOM images and applied machine learning algorithms on real data sets to train models. <br/> February 2023 - Current </p>
             </div>
             <div><h1> CAPADONA RESEARCH LAB </h1>
                 <p> Worked as a student research assistant for a lab that focuses on the development of bioinspired materials for neural interfacing.
-Undertook several different trainings and learnt lab techniques that focus on testing clinical trials for neural devices. <br/> November 2021 - February 2023 </p>
+Undertook several different trainings that focus on testing clinical trials for neural devices. <br/> November 2021 - February 2023 </p>
             </div>
         </div>
         <div class="slides">